tdg-analytics-platform/city-mobility/README.md

-# geolocation-peoples-mobility
+# city-mobility
-Visualisation of mobility of peoples on geolocation
+Visualisation of mobility in the city on geolocation